mbootsman/walktowceu/content/collections/pages/sponsoring.md

 I walked for 32 days.
 Of those 32 days, 22 days are working days, and it will cost me around €5000 (and hopefully less) to find a full time replacement.
 If you would like to attach your brand to Walk To WordCamp Europe and help make this adventure a success, you can sponsor me.
 I will do something in return for you, as you can see in the package descriptions below.

-**If the total costs are lower than the amount of  sponsorship funds, the remaining funds will be added to the DonateWC donation.**
+**If the total costs are lower than the amount of  sponsorship funds, the remaining funds will be added to the donation.**

 Sponsor packages
 ----------------